Climate Action & Sustainability Reporting

 Module 1: Climate Action – Context and Challenges

-This module introduces students to the climate and wider sustainability emergencies that Ireland and the world are facing.
-It addresses the challenges facing the public sector, the leadership that is needed, and the EU and international frameworks around climate action and policy.
+This module introduces participants to the climate and wider sustainability emergencies that Ireland and the world are facing.
+It attends to the challenges facing the public sector, the need for a just transition, the leadership required, and the EU and international frameworks around climate action and policy.

 Module 2: Climate Action Planning & Implementation